 On this date in 1988, America’s Black Holocaust Museum (ABHM) opened.
 Located in Milwaukee, WI.
 James Cameron is the founder of the museum.
-It exists to educate the public about injustices suffered by people of African heritage in America.
+It educates the public about the injustices people of African heritage in America suffer.

-ABHM provides visitors with an opportunity to rethink their assumptions about race and racism.
-ABHM’s educational focus serves as a center for education related to the Black Holocaust and as a non-threatening forum for sharing thoughts about race and racism in America.
+ABHM allows visitors to rethink their assumptions about race and racism.
+ABHM’s educational focus serves as a center for education related to the Black Holocaust and a non-threatening forum for sharing thoughts about race and racism in America.

-Exposing visitors to historical aspects of African American cultural identity is achieved through educational exhibits, special programming, and guided tours related to six distinct historic eras:
+Exposing visitors to historical aspects of African American cultural identity is achieved through educational exhibits, special programming, and guided tours related to six distinct historical eras:

 1. Before Captivity in Africa,